satyam-bhadoria/big-num/Bignum.md

 ### isOne()

-Return if Decimal is 1 or not. i.e. number has to oneish and positive
+Return if Bignum is 1 or not. i.e. number has to oneish and positive

 #### Signature